These identities (or user roles) are included as part of the Splunk App for PCI Compliance:

 Identities list location

-The identities list is located under the Supporting Add-on for identities:
+The identities list is located in the add-on for identities:

 The first line of the